VSCode Remote Tunnels¶

 Note: srun sessions will end if your network connection to HPG is broken or if you exit.

-• For example, for a session requesting 4 cores, 15GB of RAM, an A100 GPU for 1 hour: srun -c 4 --mem 15gb -p gpu --gres gpu:a100:1 -t 60 --pty bash -i
+- For example, for a session requesting 4 cores, 15GB of RAM, and a GPU for 1 hour:

-2. For Jupyter notebooks, it is important to:
+- For Jupyter notebooks, it is important to:

-• Load Jupyter and the module you need for the kernel you want to use, e.g. for Tensorflow: module load jupyter tensorflow/2.7.0
+- In the compute node, load Jupyter and the module you need for the kernel you want to use, e.g. for Tensorflow:

-3. Start VS Code tunnel: code tunnel
+- Start VS Code tunnel:

-• This can all be done with this line: module load jupyter tensorflow/2.7.0; export XDG_RUNTIME_DIR=${SLURM_TMPDIR}; code tunnel
+module load jupyter tensorflow/2.7.0; export XDG_RUNTIME_DIR=${SLURM_TMPDIR}; code tunnel

-Adding UFIT-RC Maintained Kernels to you VSCode Tunnel
+Adding UFIT-RC Maintained Kernels to you VSCode Tunnel¶

 To have the UFIT-RC maintained kernels be available as options within your VSCode tunnel, you will need to load the appropriate module.
 It may be easiest to get this information from a Jupyter session.
 Select the kernel you want.
 Run the code below in a cell of the notebook: